How To Improve Handwriting Of Teenagers?

 When writing fast, all your focus is on the speed, which causes you to neglect the handwriting.
 Writing slowly would help your teen pay attention to their grip and hand movement and write each letter consciously.
 Once they start writing neatly, teach them how to slowly increase their speed without impacting the quality of the handwriting.
 With time and practice, your child would be able to write at a considerable pace.

-This activity can be made more fun by allowing them to write on the topics of their choice, gifting them with the right writing accessories, and encouraging them to do crossword puzzles or anagrams.
+This activity can be made more fun by allowing them to write on the topics of their choice, giving them the right writing accessories, and encouraging them to do crossword puzzles or anagrams.

 9. Make them practice every day